-"ValueList", "NamedValueList" and the alternatives of "XMLSetOfValue" are specified in 26.3, and the choice of alternative is the same as if "XMLSequenceOfValue" had been used.
+"ValueList", "NamedValueList" and the alternatives of "XMLSetOfValue" are specified in 25.3.
 The "{" "}" or "empty" notation is used when the "SetOfValue" or "XMLSetOfValue" is an empty list.

 NOTE 1 - Semantic significance should not be placed on the order of these values.